Foodie Blogroll

 South Indian breakfast items are usually a hearty fare and you can go about even skipping the lunch if you had a heavy breakfast.
 Idlis form a staple diet in breakfast menu and comes with a variety of side dishes.
 Some like it with sambar, some with coconut chutney.
 Pudina or mint chutney is capable of sending down unlimited idlis within a wink of an eye while tomato chutney leaves you asking for more..
 All said and done, it would be unfair if I leave out the most under-rated yet the most delicious side dish for idli, the 'Milagai Podi' or the gun powder as the local lingo names it.

 My dad and grandma can never finish off their idli or dosa without a hint of this powder, irrespective of having sambar, chutney on the plate.
-I used to be a great fan of this one that I can have it even as a stand-alone snack!
+I used to be a great fan of this one that I can have it as is..!
 Brrr....

 Now that I have toned down the spice levels during and post pregnancy, mom makes this less-spicy powder to suit my palates.
 You can always increase the amount of red chillies, or replace the red chilli with pepper for a better taste.